 I sat in the back right on family road trips, which we took seriously and often.
 My sisters and I would chew through “travel cookies” — my grandma’s, stuffed with oatmeal and chocolate chips — and seasons of USA Network crime shows.
 My family never had much money, but there was always enough for a few tanks of gas and nights at the Comfort Inn.

 I’d saved enough to buy my iPod a couple of years earlier — just a 16-gigabyte model, so I was pretty ruthless in deciding which songs made the cut.
-I gutted Bat for Lashes and Sia albums, often keeping two of the dozen or so tracks.
-Select hits from Peter Gabriel, Janet Jackson, and several other ‘80s artists made it in.
+I gutted CDs from contemporary artists like Bat for Lashes and Sia, and I chose a few hits from Peter Gabriel, Janet Jackson, and other ‘80s artists.

 I’m pretty sure I learned about Doomtree from The Current.
-As a teenager, I liked “Little Mercy” and “Bangarang” but was seriously disillusioned when I heard “No Way,” the “f—ing filthy” No Kings kick-off.
+As a teenager, I liked “Little Mercy” and “Bangarang” but recoiled at “No Way,” the “f—ing filthy” No Kings kick-off.

 Hearing “The Crow” for the first time was a different experience.
 I was trying to take a nap, wedging a pillow between my head and the bench seat in front of me, stealthy so as not to tip off my territorial sister in the middle row.
 Listening on shuffle, I squinted at the song, preparing to chop it from my library.
 Then, Dessa sang, “Nobody fears the height/ You all just fear the fall/ Go to the edge sometime and prove your body wrong.”
 My eyes pricked with tears.